ECM Casa V Review: Compact Machine, Top-Quality Espresso

 That said, it has plenty of juice to generate a silky microfoam for latte art or an airy cappuccino froth (3).
 And thanks to the high wattage heating element, it hits maximum steam power very quickly.

-The steam wand is double-walled to stay cool to the touch, and the multidirectional ball joint gives you plenty of room to maneuver.
+The steam wand is double-walled to stay cool to the touch, and the multidirectional ball joint gives you plenty of room to manoeuvre.
 Additionally, it doubles as the hot water wand.
 Compared with other models, it has a bit more clearance under the steam wand, a full 5 inches.
 It comes standard with a well-balanced 2-hole tip, but this is easy to swap out if you’re so inclined.

 Build Quality – 5/5